ngzxzxzx/SC1015---Gaming-The-Data/README.md

 Lab Group: B140

 ## About
 This mini-project is part of our module SC1015 (Introduction to Data Science & Artificial Intelligence) which focuses on popularity of video games in 2016.
-For easy navigation, you may choose to use the below hyperlink to access the full and complete notebook:

 ![Metacritic Platform](https://venturebeat.com/wp-content/uploads/2013/03/metacritic.png?strip=all) <br>
 (Image from: https://venturebeat.com/games/metacritic-is-stupid-but-mainly-because-review-score-are-just-as-stupid/)